intelligent-control-lab/Literature/README.md

 ## Issues

-1. Missing PhD Thesis from Jaskaran, Weiye, Tianhao
-2. Missing all master thesis
+1. Missing all master thesis
 2. Missing detailed information for publications starting in 2022